 On a whim, our family visited Faro in 2002.
-Now it's 18 years later and we are still here.
-Faro, Yukon Territory, Canada, is a small, picturesque community of about 400 people.
+Now it's 19 years later and we are still here.
+Faro, Yukon Territory, Canada, is a small, picturesque community of a few hundred people.
 However, it will definitely surpass your expectations for a small northern town.
 We have an artificial ice arena, swimming pool, nine hole golf course, recreation centre, public library and a K-12 school, as well as many other amenities.

 Nestled on the side of Mount Mye and overlooking the Tintina Trench the scenery is always spectacular.
 Whether snowmobiling, cross country skiing, four wheeling, hiking, or just sitting on you deck enjoying a cup of coffee, there will always be something new to see and experience.

 We are not realtors.
 The homes and opportunities on this website are owned by us personally and we would love to share some of our properties with you and welcome you to our town.
 Our population consists of Canadians from most provinces and territories, several First Nations and Metis, as well as first generation immigrants from Germany, Austria, Poland, Czech Republic, Slovakia, Switzerland, Portugal, France, the United States, the Peoples Republic of China, Thailand and the Philippines.
 Yes, all in a population of approximately four hundred people.